The New Zealand Division's most successful day

 Their orders did not emphasise an immediate assault on the town, but the New Zealand troops were determined to capture it.
 There was a little competition between the 2nd and 4th Battalions; the former advanced on the town in the direction of the Valenciennes Gate, and the latter pressed forward from the west.
 The German defenders were demoralised, but their officers were not prepared to surrender without a fight.

 This set the stage for one of the New Zealand Division's most spectacular exploits of the war.
-When a section of the 4th Battalion reached the inner walls about midday on 4 November, they had already scaled several of the outer ramparts with ladders, supplied by the sappers (or engineers).
-The riflemen could only use a narrow ledge to mount their ladders to reach the top of the inner wall.
-Led by Lieutenant Leslie Averill, the battalion's intelligence officer, they quickly climbed up the walls.
+When a section of the 4th Battalion reached the inner walls about midday on 4 November, they had already scaled the complex network of outer ramparts with ladders, supplied by the sappers (or engineers).
+But due to the height of the inner wall, the riflemen could only position a ladder on a narrow ledge atop a sluice gate.
+Led by Lieutenant Leslie Averill, the battalion's intelligence officer, a small group of men quickly climbed up the wall.
 After exchanging shots with fleeing Germans, the New Zealanders entered the town.
 The garrison quickly surrendered.

 The medieval-like assault on Le Quesnoy captured the imagination of the townspeople, who were overjoyed at their release from a four-year bondage.
 Ever since, the town has maintained a strong affinity with New Zealand.
 So, too, has the nearby village of Beaudignies, which, in 2000, renamed its square 'Place du Colonel Blyth' in honour of one of its liberators.